logto-io/docs/docs/docs/recipes/manage-users/integrate-logto-data.md

 ## Identify user

-We recommend using `user.id` to identify a user since we guarantee every user has a unique and non-null `id` attribute.
+We recommend using `user.id` to identify a user since we guarantee every user has a unique and non-null `id` property.

 Also, `username` `primary_email` and `primary_phone` are unique properties.
 But they may be empty.
 Remember to handle' null' properly if you want to use these properties to identify a user.